kaivalyar/HelloWorld/README.md

 The "Hello World" code, in different languages.

 ## Synopsis
 The Hello World program is a rudimentary metric of measuring the simplicity of each language.
 It is also the first program most people code when learning a language.
 These two features make a repository of Hello World codes uniquely useful.
-It serves as a learning environment, serving to incentivize and otherwise showcase languages that may be used to program computers.
-More importantly, though, it serves to comapre languages with one another.
-This is especially easy to see with github's display of the languages used in each repository.
-Since the code here in each language achieves the exact same purpose, it is easy to see how long each language takes to perform the same task.
+It serves as a learning environment, incentivizing and otherwise showcasing the various languages that may be used to program computers.
+More importantly, it serves to compare languages with one another.
+This is especially easy to see with github's graphical display of the languages used in each repository.
+Since all the programs here achieve exactly the same purpose, it is easy to see how much code must be written in each language to perform the same task.
+This can be used to quickly gauge the complexity of each language.

 ## License